 There’s a lot of options for investors and collectors interested in silver rounds available from JM Bullion.
 If you’re interested in purchasing any of the silver rounds mentioned in the paragraphs above from JM Bullion, you’ll have a variety of options for payment methods when browsing and purchasing from our online catalog.
 JM Bullion proudly accepts all major credit/debit cards.
 Paper checks, bank wire transfers, ACH, Bitcoin, and PayPal fund transfers are also accepted on JM Bullion.

 Credit/debit cards take up to one business day to process, while bank wire and PayPal transfers often clear immediately.
 Paper checks take up to six business days to process.
 Once your payment has cleared, your products are sent to our fulfilment center for packaging and shipping.

-JM Bullion offers free standard shipping and insurance on all products.
+JM Bullion offers free standard shipping and insurance on all purchases over $199.
 Your products are packaged and shipped in discreet boxes, protecting the identity of the precious metals within.
 If you’d like expedited shipping, it is available at an additional cost.
 All packages ship via the US Postal Service or UPS.
 If your shipment is lost or stolen, we’ll work to provide you with a replacement product, recover your original shipment, or secure a refund of your original purchase price.